lexibank/tlopo/out/vol2/chapter3.md

 The last four Pn reflexes restrict the sense to a part of reef exposed at low tide, but retain the sense of projection/prominence.

-Reflexes of the next item, POc &ast;ŋoro-ŋorok with the gloss ‘cape’ are few and are not well distributed, but more careful inspection of the data reveals that these reflexes belong to the same cognate set as another word for ‘nose’.
+Reflexes of the next item, POc _&ast;ŋoro-ŋorok_ with the gloss ‘cape’ are few and are not well distributed, but more careful inspection of the data reveals that these reflexes belong to the same cognate set as another word for ‘nose’.
 We give the reflexes in two sets: those with the gloss ‘cape’ or ‘headland’ first and then those for ‘nose’.
-Alone, the first set suggests a reconstruction &ast;ŋora-ŋora, but comparision with the terms glossed ‘nose’ reveals that final -a is simply the reflex that occurs in certain Southeast Solomonic languages.
-POc &ast;ŋoro-ŋorok ‘nose, cape’ in its turn was originally probably a colloquial word for ‘nose’ derived from POc &ast;ŋorok ‘snore’.
+Alone, the first set suggests a reconstruction _&ast;ŋora-ŋora_, but comparision with the terms glossed ‘nose’ reveals that final _-a_ is simply the reflex that occurs in certain Southeast Solomonic languages.
+POc _&ast;ŋoro-ŋorok_ ‘nose, cape’ in its turn was originally probably a colloquial word for ‘nose’ derived from POc &ast;ŋorok ‘snore’.

 <table>
 <tr>